 What causes arthritis?

-“Stay active, exercise, get physical therapy to strengthen the muscles around the joints and continue strengthening once therapy is completed,” Wallace said.
-Maintain a healthy weight.
-Even a 5- to 10-pound weight loss can have a tremendous impact on reducing joint pain.
+Additionally, maintaining a healthy weight, even a 5- to 10-pound weight loss can have a tremendous impact on reducing joint pain.

 Sara Wallace, MD